The 3 Worlds of Gulliver: Production

 The project began as a script by Arthur Ross.
 He and producer Elliot Lewis pitched a fantasy film to NBC that would combine two Gulliver's Travels stories, "Lilliput" and "Brobdingdang."
 NBC approved the script but Ross says that the project died because of a strike by the Writers Guild.
 Jack Sher then became attached as producer and the project was planned at Universal as a feature.

 Charles Schneer said that Bryan Foy developed the property at Columbia.
 When Foy moved to Warner Bros., chief executive Ben Kahane gave the project to Schneer.
 According to Schneer, Ross and Sher rewrote the script.

 In October 1958, it was announced that Schneer, who called the project "the most complicated picture ever attempted," would produce Gulliver's Travels, to be directed by Jack Sher.
 Columbia was announced as the film's distributor.
 According to Sher, the film was allocated an insufficient budget.

 The film, which was shot in Spain, featured 150 trick sequences.
 It would be the second film featuring Ray Harryhausen's "Dynamation" process; The 7th Voyage of Sinbad was the first.
 The oldest Harryhausen model still existing that was made for the film is that of the squirrel, obtained from a taxidermist by Harryhausen.
-The original armatured model of the crocodile used in the film was mysteriously lost.
+The original armatures model of the crocodile used in the film was mysteriously lost.

 According to Kerwin Matthews, Columbia wanted Jack Lemmon to play the lead, but Lemmon turned it down.
 Schneer says that Sher wanted Lemmon but Columbia did not: "He was considered a comedy actor, and wasn't taken seriously as a dramatic actor.
 Also, I don't think Harry Cohn wanted Lemmon to do the picture.
 So, Kerwin was really our only other choice.
 He was one of the few American actors who could play a classical role, and would look right in a period costume."

 Jo Morrow starred in the film at the same time during which she was appearing in Our Man in Havana.
 She had an affair with Sher during filmmaking, and she says that it affected her performance.